Venice Gondola Serenade Tour

 Local travel agencies can sell you tickets for the Gondola Serenade tour, and cruise ships often market the tour as a shore excursion (usually at a higher price than you'd pay if you booked it yourself, since the cruise ship's price normally includes transportation to the departure point from the ship).

 If you'd like to be sure of having a reservation, you can book the tour online at a guaranteed--and reasonable--price before you leave home.
-Click the link below to visit the "Gondola Ride and Serenade" Web page of Viator, our booking partner.
-You can change the default currency from U.S. dollars to euros, pounds sterling, or Australian dollars by selecting a flag icon at the top left corner of the page:
+Click the link below to visit the "Gondola Ride and Serenade" Web page of Viator, our booking partner, which has prices in your choice of eight currencies:

 Another option, if you have money to spare, is a completely private serenade tour: